Elion walked past Raphel without another glance and stopped in front of Evandria, looking at her for a moment.

 She looked back at him.
-Raphel’s words had already annoyed her, and she hadn’t been enjoying the event to begin with, but now it was worse.
+Raphel’s words had already annoyed her, and she had not been enjoying the event to begin with, but now it was worse.
 The discomfort was clear on her face.

-“I was surrounded by nobles, so I stepped away for a while,” Elion said quietly, his gaze softening as it stayed on her.
+“I got caught up in a crowd, so I stepped away for a while,” Elion said quietly, his gaze softening as it stayed on her.
 “But… looking at you, it doesn’t seem like you’re comfortable here.
 Shall we go then?”

 “I’m asking you something,” Elion said.